Bladesheng/objects-library/README.md

 # objects-library

 Simple library.
 You can add books, mark them as read and remove them.
-You can log in with google account to save the data to Firebase Firestore.
+You can log in with google account to save the data to Firebase backend.

 Check it out here: https://objects-library.web.app/